miraland-labs/solarti-program-library/token-collection/README.md

-# SPL Token Collection
+# Solarti Token Collection

-This program serves as a reference implementation for using the SPL Token Group interface to create an on-chain program for managing token collections - such as NFT Collections.
+This program serves as a reference implementation for using the Solarti Token Group interface to create an on-chain program for managing token collections - such as NFT Collections.